boratanrikulu/quik/README.md

 ## What

-Virtuell is a video conferencing tool.
+Quik.do is a video conferencing tool.

 ## Why

 We want to be able to talk in the simplest way.
 That's why we created Virtuell.

 **Accountless**
-You don't need to create any account to use Virtuell.
-Just use it!
+You don't need to create any account to use Quik.do, Just use it!

 **No installation**
 You don't need to install anything.
 Simply use it in your browser, in any device.